 Table 1.
 Total number of participants, to be studied for 36 months in Finland, Slovakia and South Korea.
 Equally distributed between countries (A=15–20, B=5–10, C=50–70).

+* If it would turn out that we cannot recruit the registered minimum number of participants in one country within the given time-line, in such a case we compensate for the lacking number of participants via Duplication with collaborators in a similar cultural setting.

 ** Per each collaborator.
 See section Duplication for details.

-Group A: Participants who have sought treatment for their gaming from professionals such as healthcare providers, psychiatric or psychological services, and therapy centers.
+Group A: Participants who have sought treatment—of their own will either as self-initiated or persuaded by someone—for their gaming from professionals such as healthcare providers, psychiatric or psychological services, and therapy centers.
 To reduce data management load, participants below age 16 (by Western means of calculating age) will be excluded.
-Additionally, participants must have gaming as a primary motor for their treatment-seeking (e.g., gambling may be a related problem but not the primary one).
+Additionally, participants must have gaming as a primary motive for their treatment-seeking (e.g., gambling may be a related problem but not the primary one).

 N = 45–60 (n = 15–20 per country).
 Local professional clinical experts and institutions are utilized for reaching participants.
 Institutions and experts that collaborate will be asked to share invitations for potential participants (see Supplement 2).

-Group B: Participants who self-identify as players of esports games to an amount of 30 hours per week or more without self-perceived gaming-related health problems.
+Group B: Participants who self-identify as players of esports games (as “I am a player of esports games”—see Supplement 2) to an amount of 30 hours per week or more without self-perceived gaming-related health problems.
+Because these participants are investigated as a counter-sample to the treatment-seekers, we are explicitly seeking intensively gaming healthy individuals.
 As earlier, participants below age 16 (by Western means of calculating age) will be excluded.
 To avoid conceptual overlap with work-related health issues, those who identify as professional players (defined as esports being a central source of financial income) will also be excluded.

 N = 15–30 (n = 5–10 per country).
-Local esports organizations are utilized for reaching participants.
+Local esports organizations are utilized for reaching participants by distributing an open call in their networks.
+Because this is the smallest group in the study, here we use purposive non-probability sampling to ensure gender balance and representation of gaming in different esports title ranks.
 Organizations that collaborate will be asked to share invitations for potential participants (see Supplement 2).

-Group C: Participants are adolescents (age 12–14 by Western means of calculating age) in one of the collaborating schools and currently gaming actively, as defined by approximately two hours of daily engagement.
-Engagement does not refer to playing alone, but also other gaming activities, such as watching gaming videos and participating in gaming communities or events.
-Both the participants and their caregivers must consent to participate.
+Group C: Participants are adolescents (age 12–14 by Western means of calculating age but we may also include older adolescents if they have entered school at older age) in one of the collaborating schools and currently gaming actively, as defined by approximately two hours of daily engagement.
+Engagement does not refer only to playing, but also other gaming activities, such as watching gaming videos and participating in gaming communities or events.
+Both the participants and their caregivers must consent.

 N = 150–210 (n = 50–70 per country).
-Participants will be recruited from local schools (see Supplement 2).
+Participants will be recruited from local schools .
 Schools that collaborate will be asked to share invitations for potential participants (see Supplement 2).